-In August of 2003 two Summer Program students completed a physical survey of the municipally owned buildings and green spaces and in particular to assess any barriers that may exist and to offer some solutions to removing those barriers in order to comply with the current legislation under the Ontarians with Disabilities Act.
+In 2025, staff will be conducting an asset management conditions assessment on all municipal owned buildings and green spaces and the accessibility plan will be updated from those reports.
+In particular to assess any barriers that may exist and to offer some solutions to removing those barriers in order to comply with the current legislation under the Ontarians with Disabilities Act.